Olufummy/cleaning/README.md

 - Quote form that prepares a detailed enquiry in the customer’s email app
 - Working telephone, email and map links
 - Responsive layouts and reduced-motion support
-- Lightweight HTML, CSS and JavaScript suitable for GitHub Pages
+- Lightweight HTML, CSS and JavaScript

-The generated hero photograph was created specifically for this project with the built-in image generation tool using a photorealistic Glasgow-interior brief.